knikolov2004/msia-423-nikolov/README.md

 the previous year, to account for seasonal trends)
 * 2% decrease in churn for the subsequent 3 months (baseline will again be the previous year's churn rates for the relevant months)
-* 5% increase in daily user engagement with Spotify's curated playlists
+* 5% increase in daily user engagement with Spotify's curated playlists (daily engagement defined as opening the curated playlist tab in the app at least once per day)

 For all of these metrics we will do A/B testing on customers who have access to the web app vs customers who don't.
 Since the percentage differences we